TaylorD1982/footytest/README.md

 and is taken down to that section of the site.</p>

 <p>He selects his name from the 6 buttons and a modal pops up.
 He sees in the section 2019 / 2020 Season’ that his average odds for this year are
-12/1 and his new favorite team (the team he selects the most often) is Newcastle United.
+26/1 and his new favorite team (the team he selects the most often) is Leeds United.
 While the modal is open, he hovers his mouse over the image on the right hand side and is presented with a pop up that reminds him that he won the title in 2017 and 2019.</p>

 <p><b>Struan</b> notices an error in his total in the league table.
 In the navigation bar, he selects the option ‘Contact’ and is taken down to the bottom of the site.